M-Burak-Yilmazer/Shopping-pROJECT/README.md

-this is a final project.
+# this is a final project of Js.